cyberbotics/webots/docs/reference/camera.md

 > gray = Camera.imageGetGray(cameraData, camera.getWidth(), 5, 10)
 > ```

-> Another way to use the camera in Python is to get the image by the `getImageArray` function which returns the RGB image data in the `list<list<list<int>>>` format.
+> Another way to use the camera in Python is to get the image by the `getImageArray` function which returns a `list<list<list<int>>>`.
-This three dimensional list can be directly used for accessing to the pixels.
+This three dimensional list can be directly used for accessing the RGB pixels value.
 Here is an example:

 > ```python